01622 910073 philip@barnardenvironmental.co.uk

 • commercial premises

-Barnard Environmental regularly supports homeowners, landlords and property managers across Kent with safe wasp nest removal.
+Barnard Environmental Ltd regularly supports homeowners, landlords and property managers across Kent with safe wasp nest removal services.

-Barnard Environmental provides professional wasp nest removal services across Kent, including areas such as:
+Barnard Environmental Ltd provides professional wasp nest removal services across Kent, including areas such as:

 • Maidstone